mgifford/drupal-security/src/drupal.rst

 `Encrypt`_
   An API for performing two-way data encryption.

+`Honeypot`_
+  Module that uses honeypot and timestamp methods of deterring spam bots from completing forms.

 `Key`_ (7/8)
   A key manager which can be employed by other modules.